sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 #### Terraform

-We supply [Terraform modules](https://learn.hashicorp.com/tutorials/terraform/module-use?in=terraform/modules) to provision such resources on common cloud providers ([Google Cloud](https://github.com/sourcegraph/terraform-google-executors) or [AWS](https://github.com/sourcegraph/terraform-aws-executors)).
+We supply [Terraform modules](https://learn.hashicorp.com/tutorials/terraform/module-use?in=terraform/modules) to provision machines running executors on common cloud providers ([Google Cloud](https://github.com/sourcegraph/terraform-google-executors) or [AWS](https://github.com/sourcegraph/terraform-aws-executors)).

 A Terraform definition of executor compute resources will look similar to the following basic, minimal usage.
 Here, we configure the use of a Terraform module defined in the public registry - no explicit installation or clone step is required to use the modules provided by Sourcegraph.